3fon3fonov/exostriker/README.md

 acknowledge too. (if you had made the use of them):

-* The interactive plotting is done with (a heavily modified version of) the "pyqtgraph":
+* The interactive plotting is done with a custom version of the "pyqtgraph":

 http://www.pyqtgraph.org/